swiftlang/sourcekit-lsp/Documentation/Open Quickly.md

   - *Non-resilient* system modules and the stdlib: indexed directly from the binary; symbol locations in the index point to the `.swiftmodule` file.
 - Both `.swiftinterface` and `.swiftmodule` location paths are handled identically in `workspaceSymbolItem` — both produce a `WorkspaceSymbol` with a `file://` location URI (carrying `?module=`) and a `data` dictionary with the USR, when the client has the required capabilities. sourcekitd can synthesize a textual interface from either form.
 - One client capability gates the `WorkspaceSymbol`/`.uri` path in `sourcekit/workspace/symbolInfo`:
-  - `ClientCapabilities.workspace.symbol.resolveSupport.properties` containing `"location"` or `"location.range"` (LSP 3.17) — signals that the client can call `workspaceSymbol/resolve` to obtain a range-bearing location.
+  - `ClientCapabilities.workspace.symbol.resolveSupport.properties` containing `"location"` or both `"location.uri"` and `"location.range"` (LSP 3.17) — signals that the client can call `workspaceSymbol/resolve` to obtain a range-bearing location.
   - Without it, `sourcekit/workspace/symbolInfo` returns `SymbolInformation` with the raw `file://` URI from the index record.
 - The resolved location URI from `workspaceSymbol/resolve` uses a `sourcekit-lsp://generated-swift-interface/` scheme when the client advertises `GetReferenceDocumentRequest` support, or a temp `file://` path otherwise.
 Both forms can be used to open the generated interface.